SS13-Special-Codebases-Archive/DreamOfRome/README.md

 Welcome to Dream of Rome!

-DoR is a mainly antiquity-based military TDM where the ever illustrious Romans fight against the many foes the centuries have thrown at them.
+DoR is a mainly antiquity-based military TDM where the ancient and mighty Empire of the Romans fights against the many barbarii factions of yore.

 This repo serves at the main code repository for our server.
 You are free to use and repurpose any of our code so long as you follow the provided license.